areebkhalfay/Task-Manager-React/README.md

-# Getting Started with Create React App
+# Task Manager React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A Task Manager with React.js on the frontend and a mock backend using JSON-Server.

+## Scripts and what they do

+### `npm start`
+Runs the development server on http://localhost:3000/

+### `npm install -g serve`, `serve -s build -p 8000`
+First script: Installs serve module for product server deployment Second script: Runs build serve on http://localhost:8000

+### `npm install json-server`, `npm run server`
+First script: Installs JSON-Server(Mock Backend REST API) Second script: Runs Mock Backend Server(set in package.json to run on http://localhost:5000)

 ## Available Scripts